MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-TransportRule.md

 In on-premises Exchange, this condition is available on Mailbox servers and Edge Transport servers.

 The HeaderMatchesPatterns parameter specifies a condition that looks for text patterns in a header field by using regular expressions.
-You can specify multiple text patterns by using the following syntax: "\<regular expression1\>","\<regular expression2\>",..."\<regular expressionN\>".
+You can specify multiple text patterns by using the following syntax: `"<regular expression1>","<regular expression2>",..."<regular expressionN>"`.

 You specify the header field to search by using the HeaderMatchesMessageHeader parameter.